tokern/piicatcher/README.md

 ## Overview

-PiiCatcher finds PII data in your databases.
-It scans all the columns in your database and files in your storage.
+PiiCatcher is a data catalog and scanner for PII and PHI information.
+It finds PII data in your databases and file systems and tracks critical data.
+The data catalog can be used as a foundation to build governance, compliance and security applications.

 Check out [AWS Glue & Lake Formation Privilege Analyzer](https://tokern.io/blog/lake-glue-access-analyzer) for an example of how piicatcher is used in production.